-Moderation is often used as an excuse to do or eat something or stray from a healthy diet and at best it doesn’t mean much of anything.
+Moderation is often used as an excuse to do or eat something or stray from a healthy diet.
 While the “everything in moderation” mantra sounds reasonable, it can often be used as an excuse to expand on poor behavior or confuse people about reasonable goals.
-Better to educate that same client to think about eating empowered and what she can eat or learning how many conscious indulgences she can work into her plan.
-It’s all about the mind set behind the actual eating of the cookie.
+Better to educate that same client to think about eating empowered and what she can eat, or teaching him how many conscious indulgences he can work into his plan.
+It’s all about the mindset behind the actual eating of the cookie.

-“Guilt Free” is a master-miserable-motivator.
+The term “guilt-free” is a master for motivating misery.
 If guilt doesn’t exist in the first place, there is nothing to be free from.
-In order to learn to never feel guilt around food, we need to stop attaching it, even in the “guilt free” way.
+In order to learn to never feel guilt around food, we need to stop attaching guilt to it, even in the “guilt-free” way.

-I know it’s supposed to be positive, but really it’s just exacerbating the guilt feelings.
-If you choose to eat chicken parm, it should be a conscious indulgence.
-It’s a choice you made to enjoy something delicious that you love, and one that you made willingly from a place of empowerment, knowing you can listen to your body and enjoy.
+I know it’s supposed to be positive, but really it’s just exacerbating the feelings of guilt around food.
+If you choose to eat chicken parmesan, it should be a conscious indulgence.
+It’s a choice you make to enjoy something delicious that you love, and one that you make willingly from a place of empowerment, knowing you can listen to your body and enjoy.
 There is no guilt in that, ever.

-And therefore changing the ingredients or baking instead of frying, for example, should not somehow make that chicken parm “guilt-free.”
+And therefore changing the ingredients, or baking instead of frying, for example, should not somehow make that meal “guilt-free.”
 It just makes it healthier, which is all good in my book

-We don’t feel empowered eating “guilt-free.”
-There shouldn’t be guilt in the first place to be free from.
-We feel empowered eating from a positive place and listening to our bodies.
+Bottom line: We don’t feel empowered eating “guilt-free”; we feel empowered eating from a positive place and listening to our bodies.

-With so many voices in health and wellness, sometimes it’s hard to pick out the ones that really resonate with you.
-And if you’re the one trying to have your voice be heard, are you thinking about what you are putting out there as much as you should?
-Are you doing it because everyone else is or because you really believe in it?
-Is your message the one you intend to give, or could you actually be giving advice you don’t fully buy into or love, accidentally?
+With so many voices in health and wellness, it can be hard to pick out the ones that really resonate with you.
+And if you’re the one trying to be heard, are you thinking about what you are putting out there as much as you should?
+Are you doing it because everyone else is, or because you really believe it?
+Is your message the one you intend to give, or could you inadvertently be giving advice you don’t fully buy into or love?

 I’m not here to judge what you are putting out there.
 I’m here to encourage you to think about what you’re giving, and what you’re getting.
 If you beat yourself up because you have no willpower, perhaps you should feel EMPOWERED deciding that that philosophy doesn’t work for you.
 It doesn’t work for me either.

-And, if eating in moderation is something you say flippantly on the outside, but internally you get that twinge of regret when that breadstick hits your lips, then maybe you need to accept that moderation for you may just be an excuse to stray from healthy eating. let’s re-frame how you choose to indulge (or not).
+And, if eating in moderation is something you say flippantly, but you get that twinge of regret when that breadstick hits your lips, then maybe you need to accept that moderation for you may just be an excuse to stray from healthy eating.
+Let’s re-frame how you choose to indulge (or not).

-And, if you ate guilt-free french toast this morning but you still feel guilty about the piece of cake you ate for your co-workers birthday, then guess what?
-It’s okay to remove guilt-free from your vocab.
+And, if you ate “guilt-free” French toast this morning, but you still feel guilty about the piece of cake you ate for your co-worker’s birthday, then guess what?
+It’s OK to remove “guilt-free” from your vocabulary.
 It’s not in mine.

-So, the deal is, just as you put on an outfit every morning, look in the mirror, and figure out if it’s right for your mood and the weather, it’s time to start pondering the same for your inspiration.
+Just as you put on an outfit every morning, (looking in the mirror to decide if it’s right for your mood and the weather), it’s time to start pondering the same for your inspiration.
 Where did it come from?
 Why does it speak to you?
 Who is sharing it and why do they believe in it?